 In 2020, the Informals set up a repository for information relating to mental health and wellbeing.
 We have also been working closely with Jonathan’s Voice, the mental health charity, on creating resources and a new role on committee – the Welfare Office.
 We want you to know, that we are here to listen.
 If you feel you need to speak to someone, we have set up a welfare email: [email protected] that is only accessible by trained Mental Health First Aiders, who are also trainees – so will likely know exactly what you’re going through.
 Any emails will be treated as strictly confidential, unless we believe that there is a serious risk of harm to self or others.

 The voice of the trainees

 The Informals Committee aims to act as the collective voice of the trainees within the profession.
 The Informals Honorary Secretary attends CIPA Council meetings in order to present the views and concerns of the younger members of the profession to CIPA.

 Keeping informed about the Informals

 All trainees are encouraged to subscribe to The Yellow Sheet blog (yellowsheet.wordpress.com).
-The blog is frequently updated with information on upcoming lectures and social events, exam enrolment deadlines, and updates to the education and qualification process that may affect trainees.
-In addition, each month the Informals and CIPA publish The Yellow Sheet newsletter, which is distributed to all trainees with the monthly CIPA Journal.
+The blog is frequently updated with information considered to be relevant to trainees e.g. upcoming lectures and social events, exam enrolment deadlines, and updates to the education and qualification process.
+In addition, each month the Informals and CIPA publish The Yellow Sheet newsletter, which is distributed to all trainees within the monthly CIPA Journal.
 The paper newsletter contains updates about Informals events as well as the light-hearted ‘wacky patent’ feature.